 Also, an IAS works in multiple departments of the government.
 He might be in the ministry of finance someday and in the ministry of defense the other.
 Considering this, a curious mind is very important for a person to learn the intricacies of the job.

-To keep trying till one reaches his/her goal is called perseverance.
+To keep trying till one reaches his/ her goal is called perseverance and this one of the must have qualities of an IAS aspirant.
 For clearing, this exam one needs to possess the quality of perseverance.
 He has to try till he succeeds.
 That’s the reason a candidate is allowed to attempt the exam multiple times.

 Perseverance plays a vital part in the career of a successful IAS officer, as such, it is an important quality of an IAS officer with the so many stakeholders and interest groups, an IAS should possess the quality to pursue his targets with perseverance.
 He should be stubborn enough to keep trying till you succeed.

 Patience is another crucial quality of an IAS officer.
 The exam spans over a period of one year, the preparation usually takes one year.
 So on an average, a candidate has to work towards this exam for a period of two years, provided he clears in the first attempt.